b4rtaz/distributed-llama/README.md

 This project was initiated based on the [llama2.c](https://github.com/karpathy/llama2.c) repository.
 Big thanks to [@karpathy](https://github.com/karpathy) and other contributors.
 Most ARM optimizations come from the [llama.cpp](https://github.com/ggerganov/llama.cpp) project.

 Known limitations:
+* This project is a proof of concept, it's not optimized for production usage.
-* You can run Dllama only on 1, 2, 4...
+* You can run Distributed Llama only on 1, 2, 4...
 2^n devices.
+* The project supports only the inference mode, the chat mode is not supported.

+Supported models:
+* Llama 7B
+* Llama 13B
+* Llama 70B

 ## 📊 Measurements